Zesuliwe17/ZN-Sinyamba-Projects-/README.md

 ## Purpose

-This project serves as a digital portfolio to demonstrate professional experiences, soft skills, and community involvement in a concise and accessible format.
+This project serves as a digital portfolio to demonstrate my professional experiences, soft skills, and community involvement in a concise and accessible format.
 Ideal for sharing with potential employers or including in job applications.

 ## Author